openziti/ziti/doc/003-local-deploy.md

 ## Initialize the Controller

 Before you can run the controller will initialize its configuration and database.
-We'll use the demo PKI that's checked in to this repo in `./etc/`.
+We'll use the demo CA that's checked in to this repo in `./etc/ca`.

 ```bash
 ZITI_HOME=. \